-While most standard PC builds, include generic air cooling and ventilation systems to ensure the health and performance of their components.
+While most standard PC builds include generic air cooling and ventilation systems to ensure the health and performance of their components.
 However, if you have the extra cash to spare and want the most optimal method to cool your hardware, you should invest in a water cooling system to properly safeguard your hardware, creating a good water cooling PC case!
 If you have been looking for one, you’re in luck, as here, we will be discussing Water Cooling PC Cases and what sets them apart from each other.
+Make sure you also go through our Best Water Cooling Kit article for full equipment.

 Best Water Cooling Cases